Lozenge Tilings of a Hexagon and q-Racah Ensembles: Limit shapes and fluctuations for -Orthogonal Polynomial Ensembles

-It is an interesting standard exercise, based on repeated application of the Cauchy-Binet theorem, the orthogonality of the polynomials and the Vandermonde determinant, that the marginal densities for the point process $\{(t_m,x_j)\}_{j=1}^n$ for fixed $m$ are of the type \eqref{eq:qOPE} with $\nu_m$ and weight $w_{n,t_m}$.
+To define the extended process we need transition functions where $c_{k,t_m}>0$.
+The associated extended point process$\{(t_m,x_j(t_m))\}_{m=1,j=0}^{N,n-1}$ is then induced by the probability measure proportional to It is an interesting standard exercise, based on a repeated application of the Cauchy-Binet theorem, the orthogonality of the polynomials and the Vandermonde determinant, that the marginal densities for the point process $\{(t_m,x_j)\}_{j=1}^n$ for fixed $m$ are of the type \eqref{eq:qOPE} with $\nu_m$ and weight $w_{n,t_m}$.

 The linear statistics for this point process are the random variables